 The most common human causes of crane accidents are mistakes by the people operating the cranes.
 This includes overloading a crane, imbalanced loads, improperly secured loads and ordinary inattention.
 All of these can cause loads to collapse or cranes to tip over, putting the workers around the crane at grave risk.
 Cranes that are not well maintained by the people or organizations responsible can also have catastrophic failures.
 The resulting construction crane accidents can cause permanent injuries or wrongful deaths.

-If you were hurt in a crane accident and you’d like to know more about how I can help, please send me a message online or call 1-888-336-3455 today.
+If you were hurt in a crane accident in Texas and you’d like to know more about how I can help, please send me a message online or call 800-994-1966 today.

 Unfortunately, other common causes of crane accidents are defects in the cranes themselves—in their design, manufacture or the safety warnings they carry.
 Texas law gives manufacturers a legal obligation to make sure their products are safe.
 If they are not, the law allows injured people to hold those manufacturers legally responsible for the results.

 A worker injured by a crane in Texas should be eligible for workers’ compensation payments, and that eligibility means workers cannot sue their employers to recover full compensation for their injuries and losses.
 However, when the injury was caused by the negligence of a third party, such as another contractor or a crane manufacturer, workers may be able to sue that third party while also collecting workers’ compensation.
 And of course, if your employer has failed to get workers’ compensation insurance, you are free to sue.